freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-164-numbers-for-which-no-three-consecutive-digits-have-a-sum-greater-than-a-given-value/index.md

 ---
-title: Problem 164: Numbers for which no three consecutive digits have a sum greater than a given value
+title: Numbers for which no three consecutive digits have a sum greater than a given value
 ---
 ## Problem 164: Numbers for which no three consecutive digits have a sum greater than a given value